LukeSmithxyz/LARBS/docs/README.md

 I've also documented the configuration fairly well, check out the documentation on my **voidrice** repository for that.

-## Bugs?

-### When I type `startx` I get some kind of non-descript error!

-Some computers might require some additional drivers to run a graphical environment, for example, some ThinkPads might require you to install `xf86-video-intel`.
-If you search your model or graphics card along with "Arch Linux" on your preferred search engine, you'll probably get the answer fast.

-### I have some other problem and it didn't install correctly.

-In normal circumstances, there are two main causes of misinstalls: faulty internet connections and errors with particular package upgrades or with the pacman keyring.
-Check yourself if the former may be at fault, but feel free to inform me in the latter case; I may be able to provide a quick fix.

-### >still using systemd botnet distro and/or not a 100% free-as-in-freedumb Parabola GANOO slash Linocks
+## >still using systemd botnet distro and/or not a 100% free-as-in-freedumb Parabola GANOO slash Linocks

 I do plan on making an alternative script option for Parabola sooner or later, after all Parabola *is* the distro I actually use.
 If you want to use Arch